ayrat555/ayrat555.github.io/_posts/2020-07-31-el-monitorro.md

 - ability to use it in Telegram channels
 - ability to customize messages

-I'm planning to implement it in the upcoming months.
+I'm planning to implement them in the upcoming months.

 ### Conclusion